ocean-data-factory-sweden/synthetic-underwater-data-augmentation/README.md

 ```

 #### Step 3: Monitor training and select the final model
 During training, generate images every $40k$ iteration.
-Observe the quality of the generated images and select the weights for the final model when the quality stops improving.
-Use the exponential moving average of the generator weights with decay $0.999$.
+Weights at iteration $280k$ were selected as the final model's weights.

 #### Step 4: Apply DiffAugment
 Use the PyTorch implementation of DiffAugment provided by the paper [1].
 Apply the following augmentation techniques: